-The schematic below summarises the complaints procedure
+The chart below summarises the complaints procedure:

-Stage Action & Outcomes Stage 1 Informal Establish the situation/investigate/resolve The school will ask the complainant to state the nature of their complaint using the Stage 1 Complaint Form.
+Stage Action & Outcomes Stage 1 Informal Establish the situation/investigate/resolve The initial complaint should be submitted to a member of staff at the school.
+The school will ask the complainant to state the nature of their complaint using the Stage 1 Complaint Form.
 A member of staff who is not the subject of the complaint or directly involved will be assigned, impartially and objectively and keeping accurate notes, to: Meet with the complainant or contact them to establish: What has happened so far and who has been involved.
 The nature of the complaint and what remains unresolved.
 What the complainant feels would put things right.
 2. Interview those involved in the matter and those complained of, allowing them to be accompanied if they wish: All efforts will be made to arrive at a fair appraisal.
 Areas of agreement and of misunderstanding will be noted.
 3. Identify steps to resolve the issues, communicating and acting upon them in a positive, reassuring manner.
 These may include: An explanation which warrants no further action.
 An apology.
 An acknowledgement that the matter could have been handled differently.
 A description of steps to be taken to ensure that it will not happen again.
-A description of steps to be taken to ensure that it will not happen again.
 An undertaking to review school policies in light of the complaint.
 If an appropriate resolution cannot be sought at this stage 1 informal level, or if the complainant is dissatisfied with the outcome following Stage 1 of this complaints policy, the person managing the response to the complaint will inform the complainant that they have the right to escalate their complaint to Stage 2.
-Stage 2 Referral to Head teacher or a member of the Senior Leadership Team Formal
+Stage 2 Formal Referral to Head teacher or a member of the Senior Leadership Team

-If the complainant is not satisfied with the outcome/process in Stage 1, the matter will be referred to the Head Teacher (or designated Senior Team member), who will:
+If the complainant is not satisfied with the outcome/process in Stage 1, the matter will be referred to the Headteacher (or designated Senior Team member) for investigation.
+If the complaint is submitted to the Chair of Governors, it will be passed directly to the Headteacher and a response will be sent to the complainant by the Chair of Governors to clarify that this has been done.